Elir-Mahad/reports/project-3-turn-a-new-leaf-log-analysis-automation.md

 #### 3. Unauthorized Access Attempts

-In the Access log, identify attempts to access restricted URLs or directories.
+In the Access log, we can use the below code snippet to identify attempts to access restricted URLs or directories.

 ```
 grep "/restricted-directory" /var/log/apache2/access.log
 # searches for access attempts to a specified restricted directory or URL
 ```

-In the Error log, look for errors indicating unauthorized access
+In the Error log, we can use the below snippet to look for errors indicating unauthorized access.

 ```
 grep "403 Forbidden" /var/log/apache2/error.log
 # searches for 403 Forbidden errors in error.log, indicating unauthorized access attempts
 ```

-### Key scripts and the monitoring workflow process
+### Key scripts and the log monitoring workflow process

-Now that we know the types of logs that we'll be focusing on, the next step is to outline the scripts that we'll be using for monitoring the logs with bash and analyzing them with python.
+With the identified log types and filtering commands established, the next step is to outline the Bash scripts for monitoring these logs and the subsequent Python scripts for their analysis.

+First, we will develop the Bash script, verify its functionality using test logs, and subsequently perform Python analysis.
+Screenshots of terminal results will be provided at the conclusion of each phase.

 #### Create bash script to monitor logs